alexanderbird/generator-cms-less/README.md

 * CmsLess might not be better than a website generator like [**Jeckyll**](https://jekyllrb.com/) - **but**:
 	* Jeckyll does not provide the performance boost of eager-loading pages or only reloading the content that changes.

-### I want to read a lot about this domain:
-You're looking for Henrik Joreteg's [article about all the great ways to build static websites](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/).
+<sub>You may be interested in Henrik Joreteg's [article about all the great ways to build static websites](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/).</sub>

 ## Quick Start